-Different types of cognitive behavioral therapy (CBT) that address dysfunctional belief systems and behaviors.
-There are many different types of CBT that are used in the treatment of dual diagnoses, such as dialectical behavior therapy, systematic desensitization, rational emotive therapy, and others.
+- Different types of cognitive behavioral therapy (CBT) that address dysfunctional belief systems and behaviors.
+Many different types of CBT are used in the treatment of dual diagnoses, such as dialectical behavior therapy, systematic desensitization, rational emotive therapy, and others.

 Medications are often used in the treatment of dual diagnoses.
 The medications can be used to treat the specific disorder in question and to address issues with substance abuse, such as withdrawal symptoms or cravings.

 Research indicates that the combination of medications and behavioral treatments like therapy and group support is more effective than using either treatment alone.

 The approach to treating individuals with dual diagnoses is long-term.
 In cases like schizophrenia that co-occur with substance abuse, it may be indefinite.